AgiliaErnis/restaurateur/SECURITY.md

 Users who have not authenticated themselves can only perform actions allowed to anyone in the public (e.g., view the home page, view the list of restaurants, and view the information about each restaurant).
 Once users are authenticated they are authorized to perform certain additional actions, like viewing history and suggestions.

 ## Assets
-As should be clear from the basic requirements above, our assets are:
+Our assets are:

-User passwords, especially for confidentiality.
+- User passwords, especially for confidentiality.
 Unencrypted user passwords are the most critical to protect.
 As noted above, we protect these with bcrypt; we never store user passwords in an unencrypted or recoverable form.
-User email addresses, especially for confidentiality.
+- User email addresses, especially for confidentiality.
-Project data, primarily for integrity and availability.
+- Project data, primarily for integrity and availability.
 We back these up to support availability.

 ## Threat Agents
 We have few insiders, and they are fully trusted to not perform intentionally-hostile actions.

 Thus, the threat agents we're primarily concerned about are outsiders, and the most concerning ones fit in one of these categories:

-people who enjoy taking over systems (without monetary benefit) criminal organizations who want to take emails and/or passwords as a way to take over others' accounts (to break confidentiality).
-Note that our one-way iterated salted hashes counter easy access to passwords, so the most sensitive data is more difficult to obtain. criminal organizations who want destroy all our data and hold it for ransom (i.e., "ransomware" organizations).
+- people who enjoy taking over systems (without monetary benefit)
+- criminal organizations who want to take emails and/or passwords as a way to take over others' accounts (to break confidentiality).
+Note that our one-way iterated salted hashes counter easy access to passwords, so the most sensitive data is more difficult to obtain.
+- criminal organizations who want destroy all our data and hold it for ransom (i.e., "ransomware" organizations).
 Note that our backups help counter this.
-Criminal organizations may try to DDoS us for money, but there's no strong reason for us to pay the extortion fee.
+- Criminal organizations may try to DDoS us for money, but there's no strong reason for us to pay the extortion fee.
 We expect that people will be willing to come back to the site later if it's down, and we have scaleability countermeasures to reduce their effectiveness.
 If the attack is ongoing, several of the services we use would have a financial incentive to help us counter the attacks.
 This makes the attacks themselves less likely (since there would be no financial benefit to them).

 Like many commercial sites, we do not have the (substantial) resources necessary to counter a state actor who decided to directly attack our site.
 However, there's no reason a state actor would directly attack the site (we don't store anything that valuable), so while many are very capable, we do not expect them to be a threat to this site.